ISSUIUC/ISS_Learning_Controls/README.md

 * Double-click this `.exe` file.
 If a security warning appears, click Run.
 * A *Visual Studio Installer* window should appear.
 Click Continue and wait for installation to complete.
 * A *Visual Studio Build Tools 2019* window should appear with various package options.
 Choose the Desktop development with C++ package, click Install at the bottom-right corner of the window, and wait for installation to complete.
-* You should now see an "Installed" list with *Visual Studio Build Tools 2019*.
+* You should now see an *Installed* list with *Visual Studio Build Tools 2019*.
 If so, then you are done and can exit the installer.
 * Reboot your computer if asked